AvishkaPriyasad/AvishkaPriyasad/README.md

 </p>

 <div size='20px'> Hi!
 My name is Avishka Priyasad.
-Thank You for taking the time to view my GitHub Profile
+Thank You for taking the time to view my GitHub Profile.
 </div>

 <h2> About Me </h2>